 and oppression; forge life-long friendships; build confidence; and

 learn what it takes to create a world that is open and accepting of

 all cultures, ethnic groups, faiths/religions, and genders.

 The cost to attend Project RESPECT is $600 per delegate.
 This helps cover the cost of food, lodging, supplies, and staffing.
 We understand this may be a hardship for some families to afford and work hard to make sure scholarships are readily available.
 Please do not let cost be a factor in your decision to apply to participate in this life-changing week.

 After camp, we encourage all delegates to stay engaged in their leadership development by joining RICJ’s Youth Action Council (YAC).
 The YAC engages camp alumni during the academic year and builds on what was learned during Project RESPECT with the focus of turning passion for social justice into action for positive social change.

-YAC began its new year on September 3, 2019, and the youth meet at least weekly!
-The after school program is youth-led and is planning at least one educational event and one fun event per month.
+YAC ended its year in June and will pick back up in September, when the youth will meet weekly!
+The after school program is youth-led and engages in at least one educational event and one entertainment event per month.

 Summer Employment Opportunity:

-Youth Facilitating for Change (YFC) is an intensive, six-week paid training program which trains and certifies youth as peer facilitators.
-Graduated YFC Facilitators will have worked to develop the skills necessary to lead dialogue around important issues in their communities, uplift the voices of those seldom heard, as well as represent their own ideas and narratives in a meaningful way through workshops and community conversations.
+Youth Facilitating for Change (YFC) is an intensive, six-week summer jobs program—funded through the City of Providence—in which professional RICJ facilitators train and certify youth as peer-to-peer social justice facilitators.
+Over the course of the summer, our Youth Facilitators work to develop the skills necessary to lead dialogue around important issues in their communities, uplift the voices of those seldom heard, and represent their own ideas and narratives in meaningful ways through workshops and community conversations.